Hyperparameter Transfer with Mixture-of-Expert Layers: Related backgrounds

-\textbf{Concurrent work.}\quad Independent and concurrent work \cite{mala2025mu} also studies LR transfer in MoE models as the embedding width scales.
-However, our contributions go beyond in several ways: \textbf{(1)} We study transfer of not only base LR but also init. scale, on not only width but also on depth, number of experts, \textit{and} experts sizes, while reporting a full suite of auxiliary empirical details, and \textbf{(2)} we back our parameterization with novel DMFT analysis (\Cref{sec: dmft}) that goes beyond calculating $\mu$P gradient heuristics, demonstrating novel theoretical insights.
+\textbf{Concurrent work.}\quad Independent and concurrent work \cite{mala2025mu} also studies LR transfer in MoEs as the embedding width scales.
+However, our contributions go beyond in several ways: \textbf{(1)} We study transfer of not only base LR but also init. scale, on not only width but also on depth, number of experts, \textit{and} expert sizes, while reporting a full suite of auxiliary empirical details, and \textbf{(2)} we rigorously back our parameterization with a novel DMFT analysis (\Cref{sec: dmft}) that goes beyond calculating $\mu$P gradient heuristics, demonstrating novel theoretical insights.

+After the first version of this work, we noticed independent and concurrent work \cite{vankadara2026scalemixtureofexpertsmupmaximally}, which (also) studies the DMFT limit of MoE models under a fixed sparity.
+The main difference between our studies is that the notion of a scale-invariant limit in \cite{vankadara2026scalemixtureofexpertsmupmaximally} is somewhat different from ours, and hence the necessity of a more sophisticated analysis in their regimes.